YannickRiou/moveit_collision_pb/README.md

 Video of the full execution with problems can be downloaded here : https://drop.infini.fr/r/rhAueKWvPz#RTYiVoFPqQNNQQg0jtqFUlyN57CPbgP/KyGi3KwDPUA=

 Timecode :
-0:24 Adding custom scene and publish it
+0:24 Adding custom scene and publish it while pr2 is homing his arms
+0:24 - 2:45 Planning and executing pick of cubes
 2:45 Planning of place_left task
 2:51 - 3:15 Solution is found, showing the planned path with collision
 3:23 - 3:32 Showing another planned solution with collision